 As a musician, I was born when I was five, when my parents gave me a toy piano for my birthday.
 It wasn’t long before I found my first loves: the music of Bach and Bartok that have influenced me ever since.
 Perpetually fascinated by experimentation, I often enjoy collaborations with artists in other media and music genres.
 Indeed, exploration and inclusion are core goals that I have nurtured over the years, spanning the older and the newer, from classical and folk, to jazz and contemporary styles.
 Ranging at times from spacious and melodic, to loud and frenetic, my sound continues to change, along with my life, interests and inspiration..

 Composer and pianist Moira Lo Bianco graduated in Classical Piano Performance at F. Torrefranca Conservatory in Italy in 2004, under the guidance of Paolo Subrizi.
 In 2009, she completed her Bachelor of Arts at University of Tor Vergata, with an Ethnomusicology thesis on Calabrian folk music and its traditions.
 Under the tutelage of Oscar award-winning composer Luis Bacalov, Moira studied film scoring at Siena's Accademia Chigiana.
 She further earned a scholarship to advance her studies as a pianist, composer and arranger at Berklee College of Music, where she graduated in Professional Music in 2012 (concentration tracks: Composition, Arranging, Performance).
 While at Berklee, she received the Outstanding Achievement Award and The Classical Contemporary Performance Award.

 Moira is a former faculty at Berklee College of Music.
 In 2016, she founded The Equinox Music Festival and co-directed with Stephany Tiernan.
 The festival – held on the first day of Spring – explored the vitality of classical music through a dynamic series of presentations, workshops and performances.
 That same year, she received the Berklee Faculty Fellowship Grant, which allowed her to study the music of Brazilian pianist and composer Francisca ‘Chiquinha’ Gonzaga.
-In 2013, she launched a workshop series called Improvisation for Classical Pianists, which focuses on the element of improvisation in classical music.
+In 2013, Moira launched a workshop series called Improvisation for Classical Pianists, which focuses on the element of improvisation in classical music.
 She has presented the workshop in partnership with several educational institutions, including Berklee College of Music (Boston, MA and Valencia, Spain campuses) and Steinway & Sons (M. Steinert & Sons, Steinway Society of Puerto Rico).